Sebastianchr22/GDMC-master/README.md

 ## Anaconda
 Conda is simply a package manager for data science.
 Using the install guide from the GDMC competition website, you should have Coda installed with an environment for Python 2.7.

-## Using my 'Filters'
-Filters are the term used by McEdit to describe Python code to execute in the simulated game environment.
-This project applies a filter to execute settlement generation within the game world (not in real time).

-Simply:

-    copy/paste the content of the 'stock-filters' folder into your local folder of the same name within the GDMC folder

-This folder is cloned in the 'Getting started' guide.
+Follow the GDMC guide.

 ## After installing Anaconda